 If I could give this book more than 5-stars, I would!

 About the Author: Jodi Daynard is a writer of fiction, essays, and criticism.
 Her work has appeared in numerous periodicals, including The New York Times Book Review, The Village Voice, The Paris Review, Agni, New England Review and in several anthologies.
 She is the author of The Place Within: Portraits of the American Landscape by 20 Contemporary Writers (W. W. Norton).
 Ms. Daynard’s essays have been nominated for several prizes and mentioned in Best American Essays.
-She has taught writing at Harvard University, M.I.T., and in the MFA program at Emerson College, and served for seven years as Fiction Editor at Boston Review.
+She has taught writing at Harvard University, M.I.T., and in the MFA program at Emerson College, and served for seven years as Fiction Editor at Boston Review (by jessica).
 She is a member of the National Book Critics Circle, The National Women’s Book Association, and the Author’s Guild.
 The Midwife’s Revolt is her first novel.

 Prizes!
 And now for the best part, the prizes!
 Because who doesn’t love awesome book themed gifts?
 Jodi is offering A Kindle Fire to one reader as well as a Artemis Cameo Necklace, an American Flag Folk Art and a $25 Amazon Gift Card.
 All you have to do is leave a comment and enter the rafflecopter!
 Of course, there are plenty of other ways to enter to win just by helping spread the word about The Midwife’s Revolt.